 Why a Designed Template Is the Usual Culprit

-The resumes that break on upload are almost always the visually impressive ones.
-A two-column layout with a colored sidebar, icons, and a skills bar looks professional on your screen.
-But an ATS parser does not see design, it sees a stream of text, and a sidebar tells it nothing about reading order.
+The resumes that break are almost always the visually impressive ones.
+A two-column layout with a colored sidebar, icons, and a skills bar looks professional on your screen, but an ATS parser sees only a stream of text and a sidebar tells it nothing about reading order.
 It may read your sidebar skills, then your main column, and stitch them together wrong.
-A plain single-column resume looks less exciting in a folder, but it survives every upload intact, and that is what the recruiter actually receives.

 Upload a Resume That Never Breaks